Moses Swaibu: Lincoln City

 Swaibu linked up with Bromley at the beginning of September 2008 on non-contract terms, debuting in the 2–2 home draw with Chelmsford City on 2 September 2008, and went on to make 20 league and cup appearances for the Lillywhites, during which he scored a horrific own-goal in the 3–3 draw with Thurrock.
 In January 2009, he commenced a trial with Lincoln City, and made his Football League debut for the club in the 1–1 draw at Morecambe on 10 February 2009.
 He scored his first goal for the club on 9 February 2010 during the 2–1 defeat away at Chesterfield, with an audacious chip from 20 yards.
 He went on to score twice more for the Imps.
 Having made 10 appearances that season, Swaibu was awarded the Young Player of the Year Award at the end of that season.
 After the club rejected a transfer bid from Birmingham City and Aston Villa he signed a new two-year deal under Peter Jackson.
 Moses went on and made over 60 appearances for the Imps in his two-year spell.
 He left Lincoln in January 2011 by mutual consent.

-International advocacy

-Swaibu is recognised as a leading global authority on sports integrity, safeguarding, and the prevention of competition manipulation.
-His expertise, drawn from both personal experience and professional research, has made him a sought-after speaker by international governing bodies, intergovernmental organisations, and educational institutions.
+Kettering Town